mksingh8/sales_incentives_spark_data_engineering/docs/readme.md

 This endeavor aims to provide you with insights into the functioning of projects within a real-time environment.

 The code has been meticulously crafted with careful consideration for various aspects.
 It not only nurtures your coding skills but also imparts a comprehensive comprehension of project structures.
+How to run the program in Pycharm:-
+1. Open the pycharm editor.
+2. Upload or pull the project from GitHub.
+3. Open terminal from bottom pane.
+4. Goto virtual environment and activate it.
+Let's say you have venv as virtual environment.i) cd venv ii) cd Scripts iii) activate (if activate doesn't work then use ./activate)
+5. Create .env file and add key, iv and salt.
+Ensure iv is exactly 16 byte long.
+Open pyCHarm terminal and run pip install -r resources/dev/requirements.txt command to load the required packages.
+6. You will have to create a user on AWS also and assign s3 full access and provide secret key and access key to the config file.
+7. Run main.py from green play button on top right hand side or in terminal run spark-submit master local[*] main.py
+8. If everything works as expected enjoy, else re-try and watch https://youtu.be/FWiwI5DheO0?si=kYDKzlEhACkXOvmo

 ```plaintext
 Project structure:-